 If you have a thumping or whooshing sound in one or both ears that seems to follow a steady beat, you may have this rare form of tinnitus.
 Like regular tinnitus, you hear a constant sound that others don’t.
 But with the pulsatile form of this condition, the noise comes from inside your body.
-Your doctor may be able to hear it, too, if she listens with a stethoscope.
+Your doctor may be able to hear it, too, if they listen with a stethoscope.
 It’s also called rhythmic, vascular, or pulse-synchronous tinnitus.

 You regularly hear a sound with a steady beat that seems in sync with your pulse.
 You may hear it in only one ear.
 For many people, the sound can be loud and distracting, sometimes even unbearable.